Curriculum

 Nine different personality types are examined, named, and more easily navigated with the help of Enneagram typology.
 Learning this system offers insights about our core motivations, fears, strengths, and common pitfalls.

-Students begin to transform the often harsh words of the inner critic into a healed source for inner guidance.
-They learn to look within themselves for direction and take note of their dreams as a source for insights.
+Students are taught how to look within for direction and guidance and take note of their dreams as a source for insights.

 The power of healing on an energetic level is not overlooked.
 Students become familiar with their own and others’ energy fields and connect with expanded states of consciousness.